imfaisalmalik/Machine_Learning_Intuition/docs/week3.md

 - Here `positive` and `negative` doesn't mean `good` or `bad` instead `poitive class` means the `presence` and `neagative class` means the `absence` of something.

 ## 2. Decision Boundry
-- Dividing line where we are neautral.
+- The dividing line where we are neautral.
+Before and after the decision boundry, we classify data points.

 ## 3. Why Linear Regression is not a good algorithm for classification?
 - Adding a single data point (say at right) can change the decision boundry, i.e., our conclusion about how to classify data, e.g., `malignant tumor` vs `benign tumor`.